Undergraduate options in Computer Science

 Minor in Computer Science

-The Department of Computer Science offers a minor in computer science for students in both the College of Liberal Arts and the School of Engineering.
-To ensure that you will be able to meet the requirements for the computer science minor, it is recommended that you contact the program advisor by the end of your junior year.
+The Department of Computer Science offers a minor in computer science for students in both the School of Arts and Sciences and the School of Engineering.

-Five courses are required for a minor.
-For a computer science minor, students must take Computer Science 15 and Computer Science/Mathematics 61, as well as three additional courses from an approved list.
+The computer science minor includes Computer Science 15 and Computer Science/Mathematics 61, as well as three additional courses from an approved list.